From the author:

 Uncertainty is a brain reaction that tells us something important is happening in our lives - our body's own alarm, so to speak.
 Depending on your overall optimism and willingness to take risks, it will be easier or harder for you to ignore or qualify this warning of your body.

 Perceive the feeling of insecurity as something positive.
 It is the harbinger of a new experience in your life, for something with real meaning.
 As a remedy for uncertainty, Jonathan Fields recommended in his book “Uncertainty” the use of a “Certainty Anchor” that gives a familiar feeling (for example a morning routine).

 In addition, it is always good to make you aware of the worst possible case - the so-called worst case - and get an accurate idea of what could happen if your plans do not succeed as you have imagined.

 In general, the worst case is less serious than previously thought.
 The confused fears in your head are drastically reduced as you rationalize them.
 Be aware that there is always a way back to the old life.

-Emigrants return to Germany, unsuccessful online entrepreneurs return to permanent employment and, at worst, can temporarily stay overnight with a friend on the sofa.
+Emigrants return to Germany, unsuccessful online entrepreneurs return to permanent employment and at worst can be temporarily stayed with a friend on the sofa.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!